 Although solar is a great investment, not every solar home is the same.
 It is wise to pay close attention to whether the homeowner is leasing or owns the system.

 Solar is a great product with studies that have proved it is an addition worth investing in.
-However, these studies were all owned solar arrays.
+However, these studies all focused on owned solar arrays.
 There are many individuals with leased solar arrays.

-leased versus purchased solar are two different animals, which make these studies null for this type of financing.
+Leased solar and purchased solar are two different animals, which make these studies irrelevant for this type of financing.
 It’s important to know what it means for the buyer when a homeowner has a leased solar array.

 Sellers With a Solar Lease